blasterbug/PythonYard/README.md

 # PythonYard
 Python programs I am coding to practice.

+**Be careful :**  password meter and generator are toys, so please be careful.

 ### List of items and purpose

  - `password-generator.py`: Original design to be a passwords generator, it